Skip to main content

 This type of fat is strongly associated with insulin resistance and chronic low-grade inflammation, both of which are major drivers of cardiovascular disease.
 Testosterone therapy has been consistently shown to reduce visceral adiposity and increase lean body mass.

-This shift in has profound metabolic consequences.
+This shift in body composition has profound metabolic consequences.
 A reduction in visceral fat leads to a decrease in the secretion of inflammatory markers like C-reactive protein (CRP) and interleukin-6 (IL-6).
 Lowering systemic inflammation helps to protect the vasculature from damage and reduces the overall atherosclerotic burden.
 The table below presents data from a registry study that highlights the significant differences in outcomes between men with hypogonadism and prediabetes who received testosterone therapy and those who did not.

 Outcome Metric (8-Year Follow-up) Testosterone Therapy Group Untreated Control Group Statistical Significance